getActivity/XXPermissions/README-en.md

     // Setting does not trigger error detection mechanism (local setting)
     //.unchecked()
     .request(object : OnPermissionCallback {

         override fun onResult(grantedList: MutableList<IPermission>, deniedList: MutableList<IPermission>) {
+            val allGranted = deniedList.isEmpty()
+            if (!allGranted) {
+                // Determine whether the permissions that failed requests have been checked by the user to no longer ask val doNotAskAgain = XXPermissions.isDoNotAskAgainPermissions(activity, deniedList)
+                // The logic for failing to handle permission requests here
+                // ......
+                return
+            }
+            // The logic for handling permission requests here is successful
+            // ......
         }
     })
 ```